Tinora High School (Defiance, Ohio): School history

 More of the one-teacher type schools were closed in 1940.
 Hockman and Figley were eliminated in the Tiffin District.
 The North Richland-Adams District also closed Dannenburg in 1940.

 The one-teacher Kelly School closed in 1946, followed by the Blacksea School in 1947.
 Cain, Gurwell, and Evansport closed in 1948.
 In the same year the high school in Tiffin Township lost its charter.
 In order to accommodate increased enrollment, the Brunersburg building received additional construction in 1952, as did the Tiffin Building in 1954.

 In June 1957, the districts Tiffin, Noble, and North Richland-Adams were consolidated into the Northeastern Local, and became effective in July 1957.

 Six years later in 1963, Tinora High School was completed for grades 9-12.
 This was followed in December 1970 by an addition to the high school to be used as a junior high school.
 The final major building consisted of the addition to the Noble Building.

 In 1999 a levy was placed on the ballot for construction of a new elementary school and it passed.
 In January 2002 students moved into the new building located North of the Tinora High School.
 The Tiffin building was bulldozed and North Richland-Adams was sold to the Northwest Ohio Educational Service Center in 2002.
-Noble Elementary School is still in operation.
+In 2021, Noble Elementary School closed and the building was demolished.

+In 2017 a levy was placed and passed for the construction of a new middle and high school.
+The original junior/high school was demolished in 2020 and replaced with the new combined fifth through twelfth grade building.
+This new building was completed in 2021.

 Student clubs

-Art Club, Band, Fellowship of Christian Athletes, FFA, German Club, National Honor Society, Quiz Bowl, Rambunctious Radicals, Science Club, Show Choir-Sensations, Spanish Club, Student Council, Tinorian Yearbook, T-Ram News, and Mock Trial.
+Art Club, Band, Fellowship of Christian Athletes, FFA, German Club, National Honor Society, Quiz Bowl, Ram Radicals, Science Club, Show Choir, Sensations, Spanish Club, Student Council, Tinora Yearbook, T-Ram News, and Mock Trial.